 The Austin-Bergstrom International Airport (AUS) is run by the City of Austin Aviation Department and is a self-sustaining enterprise.
-AUS generated over \$7.8 billion in economic activity in 2019 and supports more than 74,000 jobs in the Austin area.
-17.3 million passengers travelled through AUS in 2019, making it the 31st busiest airport in the United States and the fourth fastest growing airport in the country for its category.
+According to the latest available economic impact data, AUS generated over \$7.8 billion dollars in economic activity in 2019 and supports more than 74,000 jobs in the Austin area.
+In 2022, the airport expects to serve a record-breaking 22 million passengers, making it one of the busiest airports in the country and one of the strongest recovering airports since the COVID-19 pandemic.
+AUS currently supports 17 airline partners that offer nonstop flights to over 90 destinations.

 Domestic and international travel, cargo, tourism, and trade to the Austin and national economies are key to continuing the growing Austin economy.
 International air travel capacity has nearly doubled for the Austin airport in the last two years.
-Congress is urged to ensure adequate staffing of Transportation Security Administration and Customs and Border Protection personnel at AUS and our nation's airports.
+Because of that growth, the City of Austin urges Congress and the appropriate agencies to ensure adequate staffing of Transportation Security Administration and Customs and Border Protection personnel at AUS and our nation's airports.